 Now owned by Seaworld Parks And Entertainment, Busch Gardens parking charges fall in line with its sister park.

-With the waterpark and its largest ever expansion, Legoland Florida is aiming to be a multi-day destination for young families despite being an hour south of Orlando in Winterhaven.
+With the newly expanded waterpark takibg advantage of the climate and its largest ever expansion, in 2019 Legoland Florida is aiming to be a multi-day destination for young families despite being an hour south of Orlando in Winterhaven.

 If you’re wanting to go it alone you will need to research your accommodation carefully.
 Make sure free transfers are included to some or all of the parks, preferably the furthest from where you are staying to cut down on Uber/taxi costs.